N-Wouda/PL-Hourly-Heuristic/README.md

 ## Analysis

-The analysis tool is available in `/analysis`.
+The analysis tool is available in `src/analyse.py`.
 It can be used to analyse results from an ILP or heuristic run on an entire experiment.
 Usage,

 ```
-pipenv run python -m analysis heuristic 1
+pipenv run python -m src.analyse heuristic 1
 ```

 Which analyses the heuristic output in experiment `1`.
 If an output does not exist, it is skipped - you are informed of this.
-After analysing all files in an experiment, a cached file is created in `analysis/cache` to speed-up subsequent analyses - this can be overridden using the `--force` flag.
+After analysing all files in an experiment, a cached file is created in `cache/` to speed-up subsequent analyses - this can be overridden using the `--force` flag.
 Use the `--help` flag to see all options.